 The Ultimate Guide To Being Assertive At Work

 Want to feel confident?
 Want to be assertive?
 Want to look impressive and be noticed?
-This Guide will help you do just that.
+This ‘Ultimate Guide to Being Assertive at Work’ will help you do just that.

 It’s designed specifically for people joining a new organisation or starting a different role at work.
 It will show you how to come across assertively and make the very best start.